Tips for Setting Up the New Google Analytics 4

 Move GA4 Internal Traffic Out of Test State

 By default, updates to Internal Traffic and Development Traffic tags will be moved into the Testing State.
 Once all of your traffic filters have been properly implemented and tested, navigate to the Data Filters page and update the Filter State to Active.

 This will push your filter live, ensuring any incoming traffic that matches the IP address your filter is set to is excluded and will not be collected in your GA4 property.

 Simply click into the filter you want to edit and select Active as the filter state toward the bottom of the page.

 Building Custom Reports & Dashboards in GA4

 Universal Analytics was known for its inflexibility and lack of customization with the caveat that you get a wide variety of pre-built reports.
 While GA4 comes with fewer turnkey reports, you can actually edit those reports to show and filter down to what you want along with the ability to create entirely new reports, and even report collections, within the platform.
 Once you have GA4 set up and your Events and Conversions firing properly, auditing and migrating the reports you currently have in Data Studio and your Universal Analytics custom reports should be one of your next considerations.
 You can learn more about reports in Google Analytics 4 in our GA4 intro blog.

 Get in Touch with Blue Compass for More Tips on Migrating From Universal Analytics To Google Analytics 4

 If you feel you need more assistance setting up Google Analytics 4, our team of experts can help!
 Blue Compass is always keeping up with the latest marketing trends, and we’re monitoring any announcements and changes to Google’s newest tool.
 To learn how Blue Compass' SEO-savvy team can navigate these changes with you and build actionable reports for you.
-To reach out to us today, you can give us a call at (515) 868-0010, or reach out to us below.
+Give us a call at (515) 868-0010, or reach out to us below.